 Word by word is slow and it doesn’t help.
 And you don’t learn any grammar.
-When you learn whole phrase, you write dont phrase, you are getting extra information.
+When you learn a whole phrase, you write down the phrase, you are getting extra information.
 Maybe you don’t know it but you are.
 For example, “Jonh hates ice cream”.
 Just that word, just Jonh hates.
 You know grammar study getting the subject in the word the agree.. you don’t need to think about that.
 Just write down the phrase “Jonh hates ice cream” and study it, review it.
 Always learn the phrase, not just that word.

 And so in the future whenever you say, he hates ice cream, she hates ice cream.
 You will add that “s” right.
-Because how you learned it.
+Because of how you learned it.
 You learned it correctly.
 You learned it from a phrase.
-On the other hand, if you learn it from a textbook you just learn the word “hate” means does not like, you learn that form hate, hate, hate… and you study, study, study you memorize it thats make you make some mistakes.
+On the other hand, if you learn it from a textbook you just learn the word “hate” means does not like, you learn that form hate, hate, hate… and you study, study, study you memorize it that make you make some mistakes.
 Because you learned it from only this one way.
 You didn’t learn the other words.
 So, sometimes you will say “he hate ice cream”.
 You will forget the “s”.
 Because you never learn it correctly in a sentence, in a phrase.

 Learn English Vocabulary Words Faster

-So it is very simple rule and each rule in the course very very important for learning English easier and fast.
+So it is a very simple rule and each rule in the course is very very important for learning English easier and fast.
 Every time you will find a new word, always write the phrase or the sentence.
-When you review that word again when you study it again always, always always… study the entire phrase or sentence.
+When you review that word again when you study it again always, always… study the entire phrase or sentence.

 Never study just the word, always the phrase.
-Do this every time, your grammar will began to improve much faster.
+Do this every time, your grammar will begin to improve much faster.
 And you will remember the vocabulary faster and more easily and you will use that vocabulary more quickly.
 So you get a lot of great benefits, a lot of great stuff happens when you learn phrases instead of words.
 So, phrases, phrases, phrases… learn them.

 I hope you enjoy rule number one.
 Use this rule.
 And your homework is to get a little phrase notebook.
-So when you find a new English vocabulary in a lesson, in a something that you listening to, in a book, in an article; write down the phrase, not just one word, write down the entire, the whole phrase that you find.
-And then review that phrase again and again each day.
+So when you find a new English vocabulary in a lesson, in something that you listening to, in a book, in an article; write down the phrase, not just one word, write down the entire, the whole phrase that you find.
+And then review that phrase, again and again, each day.
 You will create a notebook full of phrases, full of sentences not individual words, never individual words.

 If you want to learn English vocabulary fast, you should learn phrases instead of single words.
 So how can you do that?
 You can use our English Easy Practice course to improve your vocabulary as well as your listening and speaking skills.